 - Call the tool: Enter the tool data.
-Confirm each of your entries with the ENT key.
-Do not forget the tool axis - Press the L key to open a program block for a linear movement - Press the left arrow key to switch to the input ► range for G codes - Press the G00 soft key if you want to enter a rapid traverse motion - ► Press the G90 soft key for absolute values - Retract tool: Press the orange axis key Z and enter the value for the position to be approached, e.g. 250.
+Confirm the entry in each case with the ENT key, do not forget the tool axis - Press the L key to open a program block for a linear movement - Press the left arrow key to switch to the input range for G codes - Press the G00 soft key if you want to enter a rapid traverse motion - ► Press the G90 soft key for absolute values - Retract tool: Press the orange axis key Z and enter the value for the position to be approached, e.g. 250.
 Press the ENT key - Activate no radius compensation: Press the G40 soft key - Miscellaneous function M?
 Switch on the spindle and coolant, e.g. M13.
-Confirm with the END key: The TNC saves the entered positioning block - CYCL DEF
+Confirm with the END key: The TNC saves the entered positioning block - Call the cycle menu: Press the CYCL DEF key